Interlace Polynomials for Multimatroids and Delta-Matroids: Transition Polynomial for Set Systems

-We establish a, rather generic, multivariate polynomial for set systems, and we obtain a technical result that shows how the variables of the polynomial change when one of the vertex flip operations ${}+Y$, ${}\dual Y$ and ${}*Y$ is applied.
-In the next section more interesting polynomials appear as specializations.
+We move from multimatroids to set systems, and consider a, rather generic, weighted polynomial for set systems.
+We first obtain a technical result that shows how the variables of the polynomial change when one of the vertex flip operations ${}+Y$, ${}\dual Y$ and ${}*Y$ is applied.
+In the next subsections more interesting polynomials appear as specializations.

 Let $V$ be a finite set.
 We define $\mathcal{P}_3(V)$ to be the set of triples $(V_1,V_2,V_3)$ where $V_1$, $V_2$, and $V_3$ are pairwise disjoint subsets of $V$ such that $V_1 \cup V_2 \cup V_3 = V$.
 Therefore $V_1$, $V_2$, and $V_3$ form an ``ordered partition'' of $V$ where $V_i = \emptyset$ for some $i \in \{1,2,3\}$ is allowed.